kajott/adventofcode/2018/03/README.md

 ## Solution Notes

-The apparent 1Kx1K problem size turned out to not be a problem at all, as the patches are very small and the resulting list of occupied fields is quite sparse.
+The apparent 1Kx1K problem size turned out to be a much smaller problem than it seemed, as the patches are very small and the resulting list of occupied fields is quite sparse.

+* Part 1, Python: 234 bytes, ~200 ms
+* Part 2, Python: 305 bytes, ~1 s